California Psalms

 by perilous height, mediating the problem of weightlessness

-with the winged strength of a homegrown caduceus wreathed
+with winged strength, a homegrown caduceus wreathed

 19 But here my SOS must stay unaddressed: